rayhaanalykhan/SwiftStrideIO/README.md

 # SwiftStrideIO

-A Swift library to manage easy caching and retrieval of data from URLs with support for custom key encryption strategies.
+A Swift library for easy caching and retrieval of data from URLs, featuring automatic caching and support for custom key encryption strategies.

 ## Features

-- Easy access throughout your project via a unified interface
+- Easy access throughout your project via a unified interface.
-- Asyncronous data caching and retrieval
+- Asyncronous data caching and retrieval.
 - Customizable encryption for cache keys using various encryption [algorithms](https://github.com/rayhaanalykhan/CipherEncryption/blob/main/README.md#algorithms-list) provided by [CipherEncryption](https://github.com/rayhaanalykhan/CipherEncryption).
-- Fetch data with ease, regardless of whether the URL points to a local or remote resource
+- Fetch data with ease, regardless of whether the URL points to a local or remote resource.
-- Automatically cache data while retrieving data from server
+- Automatically cache data while retrieving data from server.
 - Option to cache and retrieve data using your own (unique) identifier.

 ## Installation